 The interview – prepare for the camera

 Being at home doesn’t make it okay to join a job interview in your pyjamas.
-We recommend dressing to impress as if you were going to that interview in person.
+Dress to impress as if you were going to that interview in person.
 Everything contributes to the impression you are making.
 During a video call, your private interior and surroundings will be visible to the person interviewing you.
 Your place is a bit of a mess?
 Tidy up before the interview.
 If possible, make sure to sit in a location with plenty of natural light.
 Face your camera to a wall, keep it clean.
 Every. detail. matters.

 There is plenty to be said about job interviews, but we will keep it down to a couple of short recommendations: